 SO HOW DO I, MYSELF, UTILIZE THESE?

 The way I look at it is this: If I’m called to be an ambassador for Christ, then I want as many people seeing what I say and do as possible.
 This means I rarely ever have anyone just plain Restricted.
-I do at different times though.
+I do at different times though for rare reasons.

 If they don’t like it, they don’t need to add me as a “friend”.